AdobeDocs/aep-mobile-sdkdocs/src/pages/home/release-notes/index.md

 ### Android Assurance 3.0.0

-Major version update for Adobe Experience Platform Mobile Assurance SDK on Android compatible with Mobile Core 3.0.0.
+Major version update for [Adobe Experience Platform Assurance](../base/assurance/index.md) on Android compatible with Mobile Core 3.0.0.
 The current release includes the following changes:

 * Updated the minimum supported Android API level to 21.
 * The SDK is now compatible with Kotlin 1.5 and higher.